 Brainstorming is one of the most effective ways of solving a problem creatively.
 By teaming up with other people and sharing ideas in a constructive environment, there’s a strong chance that an innovative solution will pop up.
 The first stage of a brainstorming session is sharing ideas in a non-judgemental manner.

-Instead of looking for the cause-effect model, inverse them.
-For example, you could say “the parents are educating their kids” or “the kids need to be educated by their parents”, or even “are the kids educated by their parents?”.
+Instead of looking for the cause-effect model, reverse them.
+For example, you could say “the parents are educating their kids” or “the kids need to be educated by their parents”, or even “are the kids educated by their parents?”
 By doing this, you challenge your mind to actively think of the problem from different angles and address each one until it creates a solution.

 Lastly, use analogies to help yourself find a solution.
 By associating the problem with something familiar, your brain may come up with new alternatives.
 Generally, you’ll want to think of your mind as a tool that you need to sharpen always.
 To do so, twist the problem, tweak it or play with it.
 Do everything that feels like it will get you the results you’re looking for.

 Lesson 3: The random exposure and the formal generation techniques to develop your lateral thinking.

 There are many ways to train your lateral thinking.
 Throwing yourself into new situations and exploring the world outside your comfort zone, for example.
 You can start by engaging with conversations outside your area of expertise, reading books outside your usual study materials, or just trying anything new for a chance.

 To achieve something new, you’ll first have to do what you don’t usually do.
 Innovation comes from exploration, so don’t be afraid to throw yourself into the unknown and even fail in some cases.
 We call this technique random exposure, and for a reason!
 Everything about this way of training your lateral thinking is random, so don’t try to rationalize it and just allow yourself to explore new activities.